-Three to six months of living expenses is a common recommendation used when saving for an emergency fund.
-But if you’re in a situation where you’ll likely need to rely on your savings from time to time — such as those listed below — you may want to consider saving more.
+Three to six months’ worth of living expenses is a common recommendation used when saving for an emergency fund.
+But if you’re in a situation where you’ll likely need to rely on your savings from time to time — like the ones listed below — you may want to consider saving more.

 - Sole earner in your household, with dependents — If others are relying on your income, it may be a good idea to have a little extra saved for whatever life throws your way.

 - Irregular income — If you’re a freelancer, business owner or commission-based employee, chances are your monthly income has its share of ups and downs, making it difficult to budget for the unexpected.
 An emergency fund can help cover your expenses when you earn less.

 - Working in an industry with a high turnover rate — If you have a greater risk of losing your job than most people, you’re more likely to need to tap into your emergency fund.

 While having enough money set aside for an emergency is crucial to maintaining your financial health and avoiding unnecessary debt, you may choose to cap your emergency fund at three to six months in some situations, like those below.

 - Your job is secure — If you work in a field where you’re unlikely to lose your job (teacher, government, etc.), you may not need to save as much for a rainy day (though it’s still a good idea).

 - More than one source of income — If you have multiple sources of income and lose one source, you may still be able to cover your basic living expenses with your other income streams, giving you time to replace the lost income.